alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 books just to get the avatars...so yeah, they got me.

 Avatars can be divided by category, and one big category is Flash games.
 These avatars all have the same
 format: "get at least X points in this game."
-Most of their thresholds are *evil*, picked based on high-score tables from 15-20 years ago, and require a mix of mastery and luck to achieve.
+Most of the game thresholds are *evil*, since they were set to be a challenge based on high-score tables from the height of Neopets' popularity.
+Getting an avatar score usually requires a mix of mastery and luck.

-Of these avatars, I've been trying to get the Destruct-o-Match avatar for a long time.
+Of these avatars, one I've eyed for a long time is Destruct-o-Match.

 ![Destruct o match avatar](/public/destruct-o-match/dom_ava.gif) {: .centered }

-I played this a lot as a kid, and genuinely like it as a game.
-Destruct-o-Match is a block clearing game.
+Destruct-o-Match is a block clearing game that I genuinely find fun.
 Given a starting board, you can clear any group of 2 or more connected blocks of the same color.
 Each time you do so, every other block falls according to gravity.
 Your goal is to clear as many blocks as possible.
 You earn more points for clearing large groups at once, and having fewer blocks leftover when you run out of moves.
-The game is made of 10 levels, starts with a 12 x 14 grid of 4 colors and ending with a 16 x 18 grid of 90 colors.
+The game is made of 10 levels, starts with a 12 x 14 grid of 4 colors and ending with a 16 x 18 grid of 9 colors.

 <div style="width:100%; display:flex; margin-bottom:15px;">
     <div style="width:30%">